moniker0/fraud-data-analysis/README.md

 Came up with the following rules to detect anomalies and evaluated performance of each rule and different combinations of rules together (using AND operator & OR operator) to come up with the final fraud strategy.

-  **- Rule 1:** Flag a transaction as anomalous if the transaction frequency in the last 24 hours exceeds 2 standard deviations from the mean frequency.
+  **Rule 1:** Flag a transaction as anomalous if the transaction frequency in the last 24 hours exceeds 2 standard deviations from the mean frequency.

-  **- Rule 2:** Flag a transaction as anomalous if the hourly transaction frequency exceeds 1.5 standard deviations from the mean frequency.
+  **Rule 2:** Flag a transaction as anomalous if the hourly transaction frequency exceeds 1.5 standard deviations from the mean frequency.

-  **- Rule 3:** Flag a transaction as anomalous if the transaction amount exceeds the threshold of USD 43.79 (mean overall transaction amount)
+  **Rule 3:** Flag a transaction as anomalous if the transaction amount exceeds the threshold of USD 43.79 (mean overall transaction amount)

-  **- Rule 4:** Flag a transaction as anomalous if the geolocation mismatch exceeds 70% for a merchant.
+  **Rule 4:** Flag a transaction as anomalous if the geolocation mismatch exceeds 70% for a merchant.

-  **- Rule 5:** Flag a transaction as anomalous for the merchants whose total transaction amount exceeds 3 standard deviations from the mean overall transaction amount.
+  **Rule 5:** Flag a transaction as anomalous for the merchants whose total transaction amount exceeds 3 standard deviations from the mean overall transaction amount.

-  **- Rule 6:** Flag transactions as anomalies if their transaction time (hour) is outside the typical range for that merchant.
+  **Rule 6:** Flag transactions as anomalies if their transaction time (hour) is outside the typical range for that merchant.

   **Evaluate Rule Performance:**